jonathonkischuk/jonathonkischuk/README.md

 - 👋 Hi, I’m @jonathonkischuk
 - 👀 I’m interested in ...
-      Software development and web development
-      Data Engineering and Machine Learning & AI with Python and Cybersecurity
+      Software development and web development, as well as data Engineering and Machine Learning & AI with Python, and Cybersecurity.

 - 📚 Past Learning...
       I have earned certifications in Python, HTML, CSS, SQL,